drew2a/InTask/README.md

 <br>Source: ![snail.py](snail.py)

 ## Tuples
-Find a pair of elements from an array whose sum equals a given number: <br>
+Find a pair of elements from an array whose sum equals a given number:
 <br>Source: ![tuples_in_array.py](tuples_in_array.py)

 ## Anagram